daxio/k8s-lemp/README.md

 * **MariaDB**
   * Initially, the Wordpress/NGINX pods all interface with one `mariadb` `StatefulSet`.
 This is so anyone can start off with a full-fledged web farm and bring up any number of websites using one `mariadb` instance with a databse for each site.
 Future improvements will allow for HA and scalable clustered DBs.
   * `mariadb` also gets a `PersistentVolume` and `Secret` objects.
+  * Updating `StatefulSet` objects in Kubernetes is [currently a manual process](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations), meaning we have to execute MySQL commands in the `mariadb` pod to add new databases and users.

 * **Redis**
   * To reduce hits to the DB we build the WP/NGINX image with the `redis` PHP extension and include a Redis `Deployment`.